The War on Terror: The Afghanistan War

 With the Taliban out of power and many Al Qaeda leaders on the run, the coalition began to focus less on military efforts and more on nation building in Afghanistan, which meant billions of dollars in funding and construction teams to build up the nation's infrastructure.
 Another major part of nation building was to help create a path towards good representative government.
 By 2005, Afghans had gone to the polls to elect a Parliament and a president named Hamid Karzai, a Pashtun tribal leader who had helped to drive out the Taliban.
 Afghanistan got representative government, but it was not a good one.
 Karzai's administration, in particular, continued to be plagued by corruption and its inability to create a strong independent Afghan police force and military.

 Sensing weakness, the Taliban resurged in 2005.
 They began to copy the techniques that Iraqi insurgents were using against U.S.

 Taming the Taliban: The Afghanistan Surge and the Killing of Osama Bin Laden (2008 - Present)

 Location.
 30° 13.692′ N, 90° 54.785′ W. Marker is in Gonzales, Louisiana, in Ascension Parish.
-Marker can be reached from South Irma Boulevard 0.3 miles from East Worthey Street, on the right when traveling north.
+Memorial can be reached from South Irma Boulevard 0.3 miles from East Worthey Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Gonzales LA 70737, United States of America.
+Touch for directions.

 More about this marker.
 Located in the Gonzales Veterans Memorial Park.

 Credits.
 This page was last revised on April 1, 2018.
-This page originally submitted on April 1, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 56 times since then.
+It was originally submitted on April 1, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 95 times since then and 13 times this year.
 Photos: 1, 2, 3, 4. submitted on April 1, 2018.